diem/website/docs/run-move-locally.md

 ### Create an Account

 Each Move module and resource type is hosted by a specific account address.
-For example, `LibraCoin` module is hosted by the account at address `0x0`.
-To import the `LibraCoin` module in other modules or transaction scripts, you would use `import 0x0.LibraCoin`.
+For example, the `Libra` module is hosted by the account at address `0x0`.
+To import the `Libra` module in other modules or transaction scripts, your Move code would specify `use 0x0::Libra`.

-To host `MyModule`, create an account:
+Before publishing a Move module, you first need to create an account to host it:

 ```
 libra% account create
 >> Creating/retrieving next account from wallet
-Created/retrieved account #0 address 810abcc08dbed34ea15d7eb261b8001da6a62d72acdbf87714dd243a175f9b62
+Created/retrieved account #0 address 717da70a461fef6307990847590ad7af

 ```